10 tips: How to take great photos of your kids

 9. Limit their movement (when necessary).

 If you want to take a perfect portrait, you might have to limit their movements.
 Little kids probably won't follow direction, so the easiest way to get them stay still is to put them on a swing.
 While they are waiting for you to start pushing, you can usually get quite a few nice pictures of them while they are still.
+You could also give them a new toy and as they are mesmerised by it, they usually stay still for a moment examining it, when you will have your chance to take some candid shots.

 10. Camera settings: Focus on the eyes and use high shutter speed.